mnater/Hyphenopoly/README.md

 Hy-phen-ation
 ````

 The patterns are precomputed and available for many languages on [CTAN](https://www.ctan.org/tex-archive/language/hyphenation/) and [tex-hyphen](https://github.com/hyphenation/tex-hyphen).
-For Hyphenopoly.js they are converted to a succinct trie data structure (including pattern license, metadata and the patterns).
+For Hyphenopoly.js they are converted to a succinct trie data structure (including pattern license, metadata, and the patterns).

 The original patterns are computed from a large list of hyphenated words by a program called `patgen`.
-They aim to find some hyphenation points – not all – because it's better to miss a hyphenation point then to have some false hyphenation points.
-Most patterns are really good but none is error free.
+They aim to find some hyphenation points – not all – because it's better to miss a hyphenation point than to have some false hyphenation points.
+Most patterns are really good, but none are error free.

-These pattern vary in size.
+These patterns vary in size.
 This is mostly due to the different linguistic characteristics of the languages.

 ## Contributors ✨